Mediaset Premium

 Mediaset Premium was an Italian pay TV provider owned by Mediaset.
-Until closure in 2019, it provided subscription TV channels and pay-per-view events (only for football matches) via the Italian digital terrestrial television network through the use of a smart card as well as video-on-demand services through its Premium Play and Premium Online streaming service.
+Until closure in 2019, it provided subscription TV channels and pay-per-view events (only for football matches) via the Italian digital terrestrial television network through the use of a smart card as well as video-on-demand services through its "Premium Play" and "Premium Online" streaming service.

 History

 Mediaset Premium was launched on January 20, 2005, initially offering only pay-per-view services for movies and sports.
+The first broadcast was held on January 22: a Serie A match between Inter and Chievo.
+Two weeks ahead of launch, almost all of the 280,000 smart cards were sold.
+However, one week ahead of its start, 17 decoder models did not display its signals.
+From June 2005, it also began offering pay-per-view TV shows, movies and broadcasts of Grande Fratello.
+Most American series premiered there before airing on Mediaset's terrestrial networks, particularly Italia 1, and most of the titles were from Warner Bros.
+Television.

-In January 2008, it became a full pay-TV, launching the package "Premium Gallery", available, with a package for football matches, through monthly subscription or prepaid.
-Over time, new packages and new channels enrich the offered.
+On January 19, 2008, it became a full pay-TV platform, launching the "Premium Gallery" package, available, with a package for football matches, through monthly subscription or prepaid.
+For this end, three channels were launched: Joi, Mya and Steel (this last one launched in association with NBCUniversal, who offered its package of dubbed series).

+Over time, new packages and new channels enrich the offer.

+The first addition following the launch of the in-house channels was Disney Channel on July 1, 2008, already available on Sky packages.
+On December 8, a new package with children's channels was introduced, Premium Fantasy.
+This included Disney Channel, already on Premium Gallery, new entrants Playhouse Disney and Cartoon Network, and a new in-house channel, Hiro, specialized in anime.

 In 2015, the new offering provides channels of movies, TV series, sport, documentaries, cartoons and interactive services Premium Play and Premium Online.
 From 2016, Premium will also broadcast on satellite TV.
 In October 2016, Disney Junior and Disney Channel ceased broadcasting, only remaining available on Sky.

-Broadcast until 2018 the UEFA Champions League exclusive in Italy on channels Premium Sports and Premium Calcio also in HD.
-It also owns the sports rights, in addition to the Serie A, of foreign tournaments as the Ligue 1 and the Coupe de France, the Scottish Premiership, also of the NFL of American football.
-There are also channels Eurosport and Eurosport 2.
+Until 2018, with its parent, it held exclusive rights to the UEFA Champions League in Italy.
+It also owns the sports rights, in addition to the Serie A, of foreign tournaments such as Ligue 1 and the Coupe de France, the Scottish Premiership, and also the NFL of American football.
+Both Eurosport 1 and Eurosport 2 were also offered.